-The Occupational Therapy team work with People who have had an acute illness and need a stay in hospital.
-People may have a diverse range of health and wellbeing needs as well as their current acute illness, which may have been affecting their daily occupations before admission.
+The Occupational Therapy team work with people who have had an acute illness and need a stay in hospital.
+People may have a diverse range of health and wellbeing needs as well as their current acute illness, which may have been affecting their daily occupations (activities) before admission.

 The Occupational Therapy team aim to promote personal independence, enabling the safe and timely discharge of individuals.
 The Occupational Therapist will meet with individuals and discuss their goals, daily activities and their roles and responsibilities before admission.